 - The Graduate Program for Education is consistently ranked as one of the top education schools in the country by U.S. News & World Report.
-In 2014, we were ranked 37th out of a pool of 357 graduate programs in the nation.
+In 2015, we were ranked 37th out of a pool of 357 graduate programs in the nation.

 - Students are well prepared to enter graduate programs. **

 - UD was voted a “Best Value” by Kiplinger and Princeton Review.

 - Our students LOVE it here!